emberjs/rfcs/text/0730-semver-for-ts.md

 The two flags `esModuleInterop` and `allowSyntheticDefaultImports` smooth the interoperation between ES Modules and CommonJS, AMD, and UMD modules for *emit* from TypeScript and *type resolution* by TypeScript respectively.
 The options are viral: enabling them in a package requires all downstream consumers to enable them as well (even if this is not desirable for whatever reasons).
 The reasons for this are details of how CommonJS and ES Modules interoperate for bundlers (Webpack, Parcel, etc.), and are beyond the scope of this document.

-Here, it is enough to note that changing from `esModuleInterop: true` to `esModuleInterop: false` on a package which emits *is a breaking change*"
+Here, it is enough to note that changing from `esModuleInterop: true` to `esModuleInterop: false` on a package which emits *is a breaking change*:

 -   with `esModuleInterop: true`: [playground][emi-true]
 -   with `esModuleInterop: false`: [playground][emi-false]